WYPX-TV: Analog-to-digital conversion

 WYPX-DT signed on the air on UHF channel 50 and broadcasts at 450 kW from the same transmitter site in early 2005.
-WYPX-TV requested permission from the FCC to shut down their analog signal on channel 55 so that the bandwidth could be used for Qualcomm's MediaFLO service.
+WYPX-TV requested permission from the FCC to shut down its analog signal on channel 55 so that the bandwidth could be used for Qualcomm's MediaFLO service.
 Qualcomm had made deals with other stations on channel 55, including WLNY-TV in Riverhead, New York, to shut down analog so that they could launch their new multimedia offering on April 12, 2007.
 It was granted permission by the FCC to shut down its analog broadcast, surrender its analog license, and operate as a digital-only station on channel 50 on September 6, 2007.
 The station shut down its analog signal, over UHF channel 55, on September 28, 2007.
-The station's digital signal remained on its pre-transition UHF channel 50.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former UHF analog channel 55, which was among the high band UHF channels (52-69) that were removed from broadcasting use as a result of the transition.
+The station's digital signal remained on its pre-transition UHF channel 50, using virtual channel 55.